-All code you turn in must be written by you, this term, for this course.
+All code you write for this course's assignments must be written only by you, this term, for only this course.

 11 Academic Integrity

 The Code of Student Conduct prohibits Academic Misconduct and defines it as:

 Any action that misrepresents a student or group's work, knowledge, or achievement, provides a potential or actual inequitable advantage, or compromises the integrity of the educational process.